igrafx/miningkafka/howto.md

 ## Quickstart

 This Quickstart guide covers setting up iGrafx Kafka Modules, from cloning the repository to managing data streams and transformations.
-It includes instructions for configuring **LiveConnect**, using the **ksqlDB CLI** and **Kafka UI** to manage topics and connectors, setting up **iGrafx Connectors** for streaming data, and implementing **User Defined Functions (UDFs)** for custom data transformations.
+It includes instructions for configuring **the Docker Compose**, using the **ksqlDB CLI** and **Kafka UI** to manage topics and connectors, setting up **iGrafx Connectors** for streaming data, and implementing **User Defined Functions (UDFs)** for custom data transformations.
 Each component can be run locally, giving you flexibility for testing and development.